epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 type Members = [Account 'AUser] -- organisation members can be only users
 ```

-Now that we have one parametrised type, we can define functions on the general type without a type class, using just pattern matching:
+Now that we have one parametrised type, we can define functions on this general type without a type class, using just pattern matching:

 ```haskell
 accountName :: Account a -> Text